guidance-guarantee-programme/pension_guidance/content/pension_types.md

 ##Defined benefit

 A type of workplace pension based on your salary and length of time with your employer.
-Also known as 'final salary' pensions.
+Also known as ‘final salary’ pensions.

 A defined benefit pension gives you an income based on your salary, length of service and a calculation made under the rules of your pension scheme.